lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 ## Completing the changes

-Now it is time to modify the `ScnRender` class.
+Now it is time to modify the `ScnRender` struct.
 We will need a buffer per frame in flight to store camera matrices.
 Unlike the projection matrix, the contents of the view matrix will change from frame to frame so to avoid modifying the data while we render, we need this array.
 Therefore, the `buffCamera` buffer will be now an array of buffers and will be renamed to `buffsCamera`:

 ```zig
 pub const RenderScn = struct {